Alexander the Great

 myminifactory

 From the British Museum Scanned by Cosmo Wenman.
-For more photos, descriptions of my reinventions, and info, go to http://cosmowenman.com Hellenistic Greek, 2nd-1st century BCSaid to be from Alexandria, Egypt Youthful image of the conqueror king Scanned from the original marble in the British Museum August 2012 by Cosmo Wenman, using AutoDesk 123D Catch.
-Edited for printing using Blender and Netfabb Studio Basic.
-Printed life size in PLA on a MakerBot Replicator.
-Finshed in Lost Bronze, Firenze, and Wrecked Iron with Alternate Reality Patinas. http://www.alternaterealitypatinas.com Model published into the public domain October 2012.
-I made these pieces in an attempt to show that, with the right finishes and attention to detail, 3D printers can produce objects of art worthy of public and private display.
-Not just miniature figurines, or toys, or practical household objects, and not just prototypes.
-They can do more than evoke the desired object, they can be objects of desire.
-But I chose these subjects in particular--elemental, archetypal museum pieces--to try to advance a different but complementary idea; that with 3D scanning and 3D printing, private collectors and museums have an unprecedented opportunity to recast themselves as living engines of cultural creation.
-They can digitize their three dimensional collections and project them outward into the public realm to be adapted, multiplied, and remixed.
-They should do this because the best place to celebrate great art is in a vibrant, lively, and anarchic popular culture.
-The world's back catalog of art should be set free to run wild in our visual, and now tactile, landscape, and whether it turns up lit in pixels on our screens, rematerialized in our living rooms, or embedded in our architecture or clothing, it's all to the good.
-And for forward-thinking, innovative institutions and collectors, and for everyone involved in this young industry, there's prestige, money, value, meaning, and beauty to be made in making it a reality.
-From the British Museum: "Literary sources tell us, though perhaps not reliably, that Alexander (reigned 336-323 BC) chose only a few artists to produce his image, and famous names such as the sculptor Lysippos and the painter Apelles were associated with his portraiture.
-Though none of the famous images have been recovered, many sculptures in different materials, as well as portraits on gemstones and coins, survive.
-These were mostly produced long after Alexander's death and while the portraits follow similar general characteristics, they also vary in style.
-Alexander was always shown clean-shaven, which was an innovation: all previous portraits of Greek statesmen or rulers had beards.
-This royal fashion lasted for almost five hundred years and almost all of the Hellenistic kings and Roman emperors until Hadrian were portrayed beardless.
-Alexander was the first king to wear the all-important royal diadem, a band of cloth tied around the hair that was to become the symbol of Hellenistic kingship.
-Earlier portraits of Alexander, in heroic style, look more mature than the portraits made after his death, such as this example.
-These show a more youthful, though perhaps more god-like character.
-He has longer hair, a more dynamic tilt of the head and an upward gaze, resembling his description in literary sources.
-This head was acquired in Alexandria, the city founded by Alexander in 331 BC, and the location of his tomb.
-Alexandria was also the capital of the longest surviving Hellenistic dynasty, the Ptolemies.
-From the time of the reign of Ptolemy I Soter ('Saviour') (305-282 BC), Alexander was worshipped as a god and the forefather of the dynasty." http://www.britishmuseum.org/explore/highlights/highlight_objects/gr/m/portrait_alexander_the_great.aspx
+For more photos, descriptions of my reinventions, and info, visit http://cosmowenman.com Hellenistic Greek, 2nd-1st century BC This youthful image of the conqueror king is said to be from Alexandria, Egypt You can see it in its original form at the British Museum, scanned by Cosmo Wenman August 2012 using AutoDesk 123D Catch Edited for printing using Blender and Netfabb Studio Basic Printed life size in PLA on a MakerBot Replicator Finished in Lost Bronze, Firenze, and Wrecked Iron with Alternate Reality Patinas http://www.alternaterealitypatinas.com Model published into the public domain October 2012 I created these pieces to show that with the right finishes and attention to detail, 3D printers can produce objects of art worthy of display Not just miniature figurines or practical household objects They can do more than evoke an object, they can be objects of desire I chose these subjects to advance a different idea; that with 3D scanning and printing, private collectors and museums have the opportunity to recast themselves as living engines of cultural creation They can digitize their collections and project them outward into the public realm to be adapted, multiplied, and remixed The world's back catalog of art should be set free to run wild in our visual landscape Whether it turns up lit on screens or rematerialized in homes, it's all to the good For forward-thinking institutions and collectors, there's prestige, money, value, meaning, and beauty to be made From the British Museum Alexander (reigned 336-323 BC) chose only a few artists to produce his image Famous names such as Lysippos and Apelles were associated with his portraiture Though none of these images have been recovered, many sculptures survive in different materials and portraits on gemstones and coins These follow similar characteristics but vary in style Alexander was always shown clean-shaven This was an innovation: all previous Greek statesmen or rulers had beards This royal fashion lasted for almost five hundred years and most Hellenistic kings and Roman emperors until Hadrian were portrayed beardless Alexander wore the all-important royal diadem, a band of cloth tied around his hair that became the symbol of Hellenistic kingship Earlier portraits of Alexander look more mature than those made after his death This example shows a youthful character with longer hair, a dynamic head tilt and upward gaze resembling literary descriptions This head was acquired in Alexandria, founded by Alexander in 331 BC The location of his tomb, it was also the capital of the longest surviving Hellenistic dynasty, the Ptolemies From the time of Ptolemy I Soter ('Saviour') (305-282 BC), Alexander was worshipped as a god and forefather of the dynasty http://www.britishmuseum.org/explore/highlights/highlight_objects/gr/m/portrait_alexander_the_great.aspx

 Download Model from myminifactory